 All volunteers are required to wear hi-vis jackets and display signs approximately 100 meters (at a safe pre-assessed site) either side of the monitoring location.

 - The opportunity for residents to increase road safety in their area, and support activities to reduce road traffic collisions and injuries.

-If you are interesting in forming or joining a community speedwatch group, please email firstname.lastname@example.org
+If you are interested in forming or joining a Community Speed Watch group, please email firstname.lastname@example.org

 Community Speedwatch Data

 Click on diagonal arrow in the bottom right to view data in full screen mode.

 As from the 1st June 2022, CSW Group Co-ordinators need to complete the revised activity log in order for their activities to be actioned.
 A copy can be found here: https://saferessexroads.org/wp-content/uploads/2022/06/CSW-Microsoft-Excel-365-Activity-Log-v4.0.xlsx